minicomp/ed/documentation.md

 The example from Raisin in the Sun shows us that we don't need much special markup for theater as long as we use CAPITAL LETTERS for speakers.
 Italics for directions are easy enough.
 Just use `*` around the words you want to italicize.

-*The Narrative of the Life of Frederick Douglass* shows us an example of narrative that includes footnotes and quoted poetry.
+*Narrative of the Life of Frederick Douglass* shows us an example of narrative that includes footnotes and quoted poetry.
 See the sections below for how to accomplish these different effects.
 A future release may include a special sidebar for a long narrative table of contents.

 ---

 ## Kramdown and HTML

-For more hand-crafted layouts---[the title page in *The Narrative of the Life*]({{ site.baseurl }}/toc/narrative.html#title-page), for example---you may choose to work directly with HTML.
+For more hand-crafted layouts---[the title page in *Narrative of the Life*]({{ site.baseurl }}/toc/narrative.html#title-page), for example---you may choose to work directly with HTML.
 One of the great advantages of working with kramdown is that we have a lot of flexibility to mix HTML with the kramdown syntax.
-Here is the code for the title page of *The Narrative of the Life*:
+Here is the code for the title page of *Narrative of the Life*:

 ~~~ html
 <a id="title-page" />